 - When the install app is prevented, an email or ticket is sent to the Addigy partner according to their ticketing integrations or support email settings.

-- NEW - Any Install macOS Mojave.app found on the device will be removed when the software runs as part of the policy, about every thirty minutes.
+- Any Install macOS Catalina.app found on the device will be removed when the software runs as part of the policy, about every thirty minutes.

 Adding the Blocker to Your Policies